anon-blue/anon.blue/README.txt

 Yes I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain
 sing. ok cool, let's start with a simple rhyme. you know french? i don't so it w ill have a weird pronunciation but too bad it will be funny.
-GO. fromage? nice i 'm rapping it right now, just miss the beat.
+GO. fromage? nice i 'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll m ake a hit'.
                                is there such a thing?